 History of Ward Charcoal Ovens Historic State Park

-Eastern Nevada has been a destination for silver mining since the 19th century, and although the silver mines aren’t in operation anymore, the historic beehive-shaped stone ovens used to process the silver still remain.
+Eastern Nevada has been a destination for silver mining since the 19th century, and although the silver mines aren’t in operation anymore, the historic stone ovens used to process the silver still remain.
 The ovens at Ward Charcoal operated between 1876 and 1879 and are a beauty of 19th-century engineering.

-What to Do There
+What to Do in the Park

 After you've checked out the ovens, you can try hiking, backpacking, or biking to explore the area further.
 East Nevada is home to volcanic tuffs, a type of rock that was used to construct the ovens.
-You can gaze at the snow-capped peaks, fish at nearby Willow Creek, or enjoy flora and fauna like sagebrush, wildflowers, jackrabbits, badgers, coyotes, and more.
+You can gaze at the snow-capped peaks, fish at the nearby Willow Creek, or enjoy flora and fauna like sagebrush, wildflowers, jackrabbits, badgers, coyotes, and more.
 Several miles of trails ranging from easy to strenuous can lead you through the park.

-What to Do Nearby
+What to Do Near the Park

 Great Basin is also a popular park among amateur astronomers because of the lack of light pollution.
 The dark skies you'll find here make it a great spot to look for your favorite constellation or spot a shooting star.
 And if you’re a history buff, you can learn the stories behind the abandoned silver towns in the area, or visit attractions in town like the Nevada Northern Railway Museum, Ely Renaissance Village, and the White Pine Public Museum.

-Where to Stay in and Near the Park
+Where to Stay

 Camping in the park provides the most direct access to its unique features.
-If you prefer amenities to proximity, you can try nearby Ely KOA.
-There’s plenty of great amenities and features you’d expect from as established KOA campground, including large open sites, bath and laundry facilities, full hookups, propane refill, and more.
+If you prefer amenities to proximity, you can try another nearby campsite, Ely KOA.
+You'll find the great amenities and features you’d expect from as established KOA campground, including large open sites, bath and laundry facilities, full hookups, propane refill, and more.